Resources

 ————-

 The Self Help Credit Union is a nonprofit, member-owned financial institution that works to create ownership and economic opportunity for all.
-Self-Help is also a lender, providing fair and responsible home loans, small business loans (specializing in child care and green lending), car loans, and personal/consumer loans., especially to those without access to other lenders.
-In addition, the organization is locally involved in several social justice issues, including living wages, affordable high-quality child care, green energy, immigrant rights, and racial equity.
-An impact deposit at Self-Help, through one of their specialty certificates of deposit (Women and Children, Green, Go Local or Community Recovery) makes their work possible.
+Self-Help is locally involved in several social justice issues, including affordable housing, affordable high-quality child care, green energy, and racial equity.
+Self-Help’s work is made possible by community members who choose Self-Help as their financial institution.
+Visit them at one of their seven WNC branches.

 Get involved: To connect with/support their work, contact Tara Brown at (828) 239-9232, ext.
 3473, via email at tara.brown@self-help.org, or visit one of their local branches and open an account.